ylu95lse/pset1/README.md

 1. Get started with GitHub

-    *  This is your personal fork of the problem set (it ends with your GitHub username - only if you work with GitHub Classroom) — for example, mine is _problem-set-1-mblukac_ and I can access it via [https://github.com/lse-my472/problem-set-1-mblukac](https://github.com/lse-my472/problem-set-1-mblukac).
+    *  This is your personal fork of the problem set.

     *  It is your own "fork" of the repository that we provided to you and you can edit it as much as you want.

     *  When you finish your work here and commit and push all the changes, we will be able to access them and give you comments.
-If you get stuck with your assignment, you can commit and push your code at any time and we can provide feedback on your work.
+If you get stuck with your assignment, you can commit and push your code at any time and we can provide feedback to your work.

 2. Create a local clone

-    *  Your "fork" lives on GitHub, but you can "clone" a local copy on your computer.
+    *  Your "fork" lives on GitHub, but you can "clone" a local copy on your personal computer.
 This is generally what you want to do when you write computer code.
-After making adjustments locally on your machine, you can commit and push all the changes to GitHub.
+After making adjustments locally on your machine, you can commit and push all the changes back to GitHub.

     *  Now "clone" the repository using the buttons found to the right side of your browser window as you view this repository (green "__Code__" button).
 Use the button labelled "Clone in Desktop", and create a (local) copy on your local drive.